Setmelanotide

 What is Setmelanotide?

 Setmelanotide is a cyclic peptide that activates the melanocortin-4 receptor (MC4R), a key regulator of appetite and energy balance.
-It is FDA-approved for chronic weight management in patients with specific rare genetic obesity conditions (POMC, PCSK1, or LEPR deficiency).
-It represents one of the first precision medicine approaches to obesity treatment.
+It is FDA-approved for chronic weight management in patients with specific rare genetic obesity conditions (POMC, PCSK1, or LEPR deficiency), Bardet-Biedl syndrome (BBS), and — as of March 2026 — acquired hypothalamic obesity in adults and pediatric patients aged 4 and older.
+It represents one of the first precision medicine approaches to obesity treatment, with its most recent approval making it the first and only approved therapy for acquired hypothalamic obesity.

 In certain rare genetic conditions, the brain's appetite-control pathway is broken.
 Setmelanotide restores the missing signal by directly activating the MC4 receptor, which tells the brain 'you're full' — something these patients' bodies cannot do on their own.